 The explosion of disinformation about COVID has been a defining aspect of the pandemic.
 Alongside the virus itself, we’ve been shadowed by what the World Health Organization has called an infodemic.
 This is widely known, of course, but much less discussed is the role of ostensible “experts” in perpetuating dangerous fictions.
-Since the dawn of the crisis, a disconcerting number of eminently qualified scientists and physicians have propagated falsehoods across social media, elevating themselves to the status of gurus in order to lend a veneer of seeming scientific legitimacy to empty, dangerous claims.
+Since the dawn of the crisis, a disconcerting number of eminently qualified scientists and physicians have propagated falsehoods across social media, elevating themselves to the status of gurus to lend a veneer of seeming scientific legitimacy to empty, dangerous claims.
 And these bogus claims, like their pathological namesake, have gone uncontrollably viral.

-In March of last year, for example, physician Thomas Cowan insisted that COVID-19 was caused by 5G radio frequencies.
-Although this assertion was both devoid of evidence and physically impossible, this proved no impediment to widespread acceptance, with anti-5G sentiment accounting for at least 87 arson attacks on cell-phone towers in the U.K. alone.
-The ostensible documentary Plandemic, starring Ph.D. virologist Judy Mikovits, ratcheted up millions of views with the central thesis that coronavirus is a planned hoax.
+In March 2020, for example, physician Thomas Cowan insisted that COVID was caused by 5G radio frequencies.
+This assertion was both devoid of evidence and physically impossible, but that proved no impediment to its widespread acceptance, with anti-5G sentiment accounting for at least 87 arson attacks on cell-phone towers in the U.K. alone.
+The ostensible documentary Plandemic, starring Ph.D. virologist Judy Mikovits, ratcheted up millions of views with the central thesis that the novel coronavirus is a planned hoax.

-Were these claims merely vapid that would be bad enough.
-Yet they are also uniquely damaging to public understanding.
+Were these claims merely vapid, that would be bad enough.
+But they are also uniquely damaging to public understanding.
 Scientists and physicians occupy an extremely trusted position in society, and an imprimatur of scientific legitimacy is a powerful one.
-This is a trust utterly abused by fringe figures, who present qualifications as a proxy for scientific validity.
+This is a trust utterly abused by fringe figures who present qualifications as a proxy for scientific validity.
 This is superficially convincing to the point that it does not matter that these videos originated in conspiratorial circles; the intrinsic aura of “science” afforded by apparent experts enables them to metastasize far beyond this odious origin.
 This in turn casts a specter of doubt over the advice of public health bodies, distorting public understanding by presenting rank fictions in the stolen robes of science.

-For all their qualifications, fringe scientists fail this basic tenet of science, as they are united in their willingness to embrace conspiracy theory when their claims are refuted.
+For all their qualifications, fringe scientists fail to uphold this basic tenet of science, as they are united in their willingness to embrace conspiracy theory when their claims are refuted.
 Lack of evidence for their position is airily dismissed as a cover-up by everyone from the WHO to the entire medical establishment.
 But this performative outrage is so much sound and fury to distract from the inescapable reality that their positions are completely contradicted by the overwhelming weight of scientific evidence.
 This is scientifically reprehensible, and staggeringly irresponsible, conduct.